JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_1.md

 > - `action`: Action struct
 > - `frame`: the current frame number
 >
-> Although these arguments are irrelevant for the `ground` function, we need to write `args...` such that Julia actually knows that we have a method that accepts those three arguments.
+> Although these arguments are irrelevant for the `ground` function, we need to write `_...` such that Julia actually knows that we have a method that accepts those three arguments.
-> The `...` basically stands for as many arguments as you want.
+> The `_` means what it is, I will not use it in the body of the function and the `...` basically stands for as many arguments as you want.

 Although `Luxor.jl` provides the functionality to draw circles,  `Javis` does not.
 We use `Luxor.jl` to create a function that defines a color for circles and draws the circles accordingly.